Niels Veldhuis, President

 Jason Clemens is the Executive Vice President of the Fraser Institute and the President of the Fraser Institute Foundation.
 Before rejoining the Fraser Institute in 2012, he was the director of research and managing editor at the Ottawa-based Macdonald-Laurier Institute and prior to joining the MLI, Jason spent a little over three years in the United States with the San Francisco-based Pacific Research Institute.
 He has an Honors Bachelors Degree of Commerce and a Masters’ Degree in Business Administration from the University of Windsor as well as a Post Baccalaureate Degree in Economics from Simon Fraser University.
 He has published over 70 major studies on a wide range of topics, including taxation, government spending, labor market regulation, banking, welfare reform, health care, productivity, and entrepreneurship.
 He has published over 300 shorter articles, which have appeared in such newspapers as The Wall Street Journal, Investors Business Daily, the Washington Post, the Globe and Mail, National Post, and a host of U.S., Canadian, and international newspapers.
 Jason has been a guest on numerous radio and television programs across Canada and the United States.
 He has appeared before committees of both the House of Commons and the Senate in Canada as an expert witness and briefed state legislators in California.
 In 2006, he received the coveted Canada’s Top 40 Under 40 award presented by Caldwell Partners as well as an Odyssey Award from the University of Windsor.
 In 2011, he was awarded (along with his co-authors) the prestigious Sir Antony Fisher International Memorial Award for the best-selling book The Canadian Century.
 In 2012, the Governor General of Canada on behalf of Her Majesty the Queen, presented Mr. Clemens with the Queen Elizabeth II Diamond Jubilee Medal in recognition of his contributions to the country.

-Peter Cowley is the Executive Vice President, Development and Marketing at The Fraser Institute.
+Peter Cowley is the Vice President of Strategic Initiatives and Director of School Performance Studies at The Fraser Institute.
 He graduated from the University of British Columbia with a B.Comm. in 1974.
 Shortly thereafter, he began a long career in marketing and general management in several sectors.
 During his assignments in general management, process improvement was a special focus and interest.
 In 1994, Peter independently wrote and published The Parent’s Guide, a popular handbook for parents of British Columbia’s secondary-school students.
 The Parent’s Guide web site replaced the handbook in 1995.
 In 1998, Mr Cowley was co-author of the Fraser Institute’s A Secondary Schools Report Card for British Columbia, the first of the Institute’s continuing series of annual reports on school performance.
 This was followed by the 1999 Report Card on British Columbia’s Secondary Schools, Boys, Girls, and Grades: Academic Gender Balance in British Columbia’s Secondary Schools, and The 1999 Report Card on Alberta’s High Schools.
 Since then, he has co-authored all of the

 Institute’s annual Report Cards.
 Annual editions now include Report Cards on secondary schools in British Columbia, Alberta, and Quebec, as well as Report Cards on elementary schools in British Columbia, Alberta, and Ontario.